rtwebb/Rhythm-Flow/README.md

 **Instructions**
 <br>
 Use the gui on the right side to change the settings of the simulator.
 To see the simulation visualized either press "random splats" or drag your mouse across the screen.
+See the live demo at: https://rtwebb.github.io/Rhythm-Flow/.

 **REFERENCES**
 <br><br>